mogzol/react-angularjs-adapter/README.md

 };

-// Convert angularComponent to React so it can be rendered as a child of the provider const ReactAngularComponent = angular2react("angularComponent", angularComponent, $injector);
+// Convert angularComponent to React so it can be rendered as a child of the provider const ReactAngularComponent = angular2react("angularComponent", angularComponent);

 // Set up and bootstrap angular, and make injector available to angular2react angular